 Before retaining your child, carefully consider your responses to the above questions.
 Read some of the literature on retention, and talk with your child and other family members.
 Speak to the teacher and other school staff who know your child.
 Talk to the principal about state law and district policy on retention to discover who makes the final decision and what the appeal process is.
 If your child receives special education services, be sure the IEP team is involved.

 Whatever is decided, carefully monitor your child’s academic and behavioral performance during the next year.
-Be sure to work closely with her teachers to ensure that you and the school are giving her the support she needs.
+Be sure to work closely with the teachers to ensure that you and the school are giving your child the support needed.